-I am a political scientist and policy wonk, having earned my Ph.D. from Purdue University, M.A. from George Washington University, and B.S. from Indiana University.
-I am currently teaching graduate and undergraduate political science courses as a Visiting Professor at Southern New Hampshire University, DeVry University, and Ashford University.
+I earned my Ph.D. in political science from Purdue University, M.A. from George Washington University, and B.S. from Indiana University.
+I am currently teaching graduate and undergraduate courses as a Visiting Professor at Southern New Hampshire University, Chamberlain University, and Ashford University.

-Within the field, my areas of specialization are Public Policy and American Politics, with a keen interest in health care, education, the environment, Congress, and the Presidency.
-Before entering academia, I worked for a former Vice President of the United States in a nonpartisan, nonprofit leadership role.
+My areas of specialization are Public Policy and American Politics, with a keen interest in health care, the environment, partisanship, and gridlock.

-I have also been afforded a number of unique opportunities over the past few years, including:
+I have also been afforded a number of valuable opportunities, including:

-- Led a successful lecture series on ethics, policy, and science
+- Leading a successful lecture series on ethics, policy, and science

-- Served on a local environmental commission and as president of Purdue's Ph.D. program
+- Serving on a local environmental commission and as president of Purdue's Ph.D. program

-I am excited to further my research agenda, identify additional avenues for collaboration across subfields and disciplines, and explore new career opportunities.
+I am excited to identify additional avenues for collaboration across subfields and disciplines and explore new career opportunities.